ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 I divided the work among all team members — some worked on documentation, some on backend and frontend, and I worked mostly on the technical part.
 We all worked hard and completed the project successfully.

 From this project, I learned how to **lead a team**, **communicate better**, and **manage work under pressure**.
 It also gave me confidence that any challenge can be solved with teamwork and patience.

+That’s a really **heartfelt and meaningful answer**, Ankush 💫 Here’s your version rewritten in **simple, clear, and correct English** — easy to speak and professional enough for interviews:

+---

+**✅ 6) Where do you see yourself in 5 years?**

+**Short-term goals:**

+1. I want to get a good opportunity where I can learn and grow in the future.
+2. I want to fulfill the dreams of my family and make them proud.
+3. I want to do something good for society in my own way.
+For example, during festivals, I like to distribute sweets and help poor families.
+4. I want to become fluent in English and improve my technical and personal skills.

+**Long-term goals:**

+1. I want to become a successful person in life and guide the children of my family and society in the right direction.
+2. I want to complete my responsibilities as a good son to my mother and father.
+3. I want to live a happy, respectful, and meaningful life while helping others whenever I can.

+---